sebastiancarlos/yas-bdsm/README.md

 #### 7. Why not [YADM](https://yadm.io/)?

 I don't particularly appreciate that it wraps around git.
-YAS-BDSM let's you handle the version control as you please.
+YAS-BDSM lets you handle version control as you please.

 #### 8. Why not [chezmoi](https://www.chezmoi.io/)?